learn-co-curriculum/dsc-one-sample-z-test/README.md

 ## Step 3: Calculate the test statistic

-For $z$-tests, a $z$-statistic is used as our test statistic.
+For *z*-tests, a *z*-statistic is used as our test statistic.
 You'll see other test statistics suitable for other tests later.
-A one-sample $z$-statistic is calculated as:
+A one-sample *z*-statistic is calculated as:

 $$ \large \text{z-statistic} = \dfrac{\bar x - \mu_0}{{\sigma}/{\sqrt{n}}} $$